 At the Adolescent and Adult Hip Program, we seek to preserve your natural hip joint.
 Stuart Braun, MD, Chief of Pediatric Orthopedics, has cared for patients with hip disorders, sports injuries, neuromuscular disorders and spinal deformities since 1999.
 Dr. Braun is inspired by helping children enjoy active and rewarding lives.
-At Tufts Children's Hospital, he has won multiple awards including: “Best of Boston”, the “Patients Choice Award” and the “Compassionate Doctor Award.”
+At Tufts Medical Center, he has won multiple awards including: “Best of Boston”, the “Patients Choice Award” and the “Compassionate Doctor Award.”
 Matthew Salzler, MD, Co-Director of the Sports Medicine Program, works closely with Dr. Braun and performs hip arthroscopy and sports specific minimally invasive hip preservation procedures.
-All aspects of pediatric hip health are managed in a patients centered approach here at Tufts Children's Hospital.
+All aspects of pediatric hip health are managed in a patients centered approach here at Tufts Medical Center.
 Collaboration is encouraged and welcomed to improve the care of our patients and their families.

 All aspects of your care will be managed by Dr. Braun or Dr. Salzler when you come to our program.
 If surgery is recommended, Dr. Braun or Dr. Salzler, one of our attending (supervising) physicians, will perform your procedure.
 Our team includes dedicated pediatric nurses, physician assistants, physical therapist and staff.

 As a young adult, you probably look forward to climbing stairs at school without pain or returning to your sports team or a physically demanding job.
 Although today’s hip implants are very durable, they can exclude you from many high-impact activities.
 And because implants last about 15 years, the longer you keep your natural hip, the fewer replacement surgeries you’ll need over your lifetime.